Sunflowerblerd

 Octavia Wilde leaned back in her chair and stretched her arms over her head.

-She let out a slow, silent yawn, dropped her hands to her lap, and surveyed the multitude of lines on her computer screen in satisfaction.
+She let out a slow, silent yawn, dropped her hands to her lap, and surveyed the multitude of job listings on her computer screen in frustration.

 After spending the last five hours sitting hunched over her laptop, drinking cup after cup of coffee, her butt felt like it had become fused to her seat.

-Octavia did not stand out in her faded gray oversized hoodie, which she had paired with black tights and thick rainbow-colored socks stuffed into her ragged All Star Converse.
+Octavia did not stand out among the clientele of the hipster coffee shop.
+She wore a faded gray oversized hoodie, which she had paired with black tights and thick rainbow-colored socks stuffed into her ragged All Star Converse.

 Her thick-framed, red-with-pink-polka-dots glasses added a flash of color to her look.